lsst-sqre/sasquatch/docs/user-guide/namespaces.rst

 Namespaces
 ##########

-Namespaces are used to organize and data from various sources in Sasquatch.
+Namespaces are used to organize data from various sources in Sasquatch.

 Use the ``lsst.{system}.{topic}`` convention for the full qualified name of your metrics or telemetry topics in Sasquatch.